yulia-2008/yulia-2008/README.md

 Hello .
 I'm Software Engineer currently graduated from **Flatiron School**.
 I'm pashioned about programming and learning new technologies.
-I’m currently working on **nycable** project https://github.com/yulia-2008/nycable_frontend.
+I’m currently working on **NYCable** project https://github.com/yulia-2008/nycable_frontend.

 It's going to collect all info about internet & TV providers in NY, area of coverage, plans, and available technicians as well as reviews and rating for providers and technicians.